paudel-arjun/OR-568/Scripts/final_project.md

 ```

-We have 3 numeric predictors and rest are character.
+We have 3 numeric predictors and rest are categorical.
 Target is numeric as well.
 This will be converted to factor.

 ```r